doctoron/VacTRACK/README.md

 ### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+This app is deployed on Heroku: https://myvactrack.herokuapp.com

 ### `npm run build` fails to minify